This guide is divided into two parts

 Here it checks if you have proxy and memcached installed if not it gives you an error and you should install them separately before proceeding.

 Accept the license agreement by entering y.
 Say also yes to “Use Zimbra’s packaging server”.
 Then it asks if you want to upgrade, say yes.
 It will show you the packages that are not installed previously, you can install them now if you want.
-Then it asks if it’s OK to modify the system, say yes.
+Then it asks if it’s OK to modify the system, insert yes.
 To complete the configuration press Enter.

 Go to the Zimbra server as root by